DSKuiper/Gwent/README.md

     - [ ] A clickable card that goes to the field when clicked
     - [ ] A simple field with one row per player (where players put their cards)
     - [ ] Show points for both players
-- [ ] Unit cards with a value, no special abilities or sepcific playing field
+- [ ] Unit cards with a value, no special abilities or specific playing field
 - [ ] Have a point system that calculates the points both players have on their playing field

 #### Should